-Good grief, Dr. Jean, we are barely through Halloween and you're already talking about Thanksgiving!!!
-I know it is weeks away, but I wanted to give you a "heads up" with this project.
-Some of you may have seen this on my website in the past and are familiar with it.
-Anyone who has done this will attest to the fact that it is a BIG HIT with children and families.
+This has been one of the most popular posts on my website.
+Anyone who has made this story bracelet will attest to the fact that it is a BIG HIT with children and families.
 It's also a natural way for children to practice to retelling a story.

 Materials: white, blue, green, black, brown, red, orange, yellow beads, pipe cleaners